 Insulated conduits also were used for many applications in installation work, and are still used to meet some particular installation conditions.
 The 'Gilflex' system, for instance, makes use of a PVC tube which can be bent cold, compared with earlier material which required the use of heat for bending.

 Accessories for use with wiring systems were the subject of many experiments; many interesting designs came onto the market for the electrician to use in his work.
-When lighting became popular, there arose a need for the individual control of each lamp from its own control point.
+The lighting became popular, there arose a need for the individual control of each many from its own control point.
 The 'branch switch' was used for this purpose.
-The term ' switch ' came over to this country from America , from railway terms which indicated a railway ' point ', where a train could be ' switched ' from one set of tracks to another.
-The 'switch', so far as the electric circuit was concerned, thus came to mean a device which could switch an electric current from one circuit to another.
+The 'switch' came over to this country from America, from railway terms which another.
+The 'switch', so far as the electric circuit was concerned, thus came to mean device which could switch an electric current from one circuit to another.

-It was Thomas Edison who, in addition to pioneering the incandescent lamp, gave much thought to the provision of branch switches in circuit wiring.
-The term 'branch' meant a tee-off from a main cable to feed small current-using items.
-The earliest switches were of the 'turn' type, in which the contacts were wiped together in a rotary motion to make the circuit.
-The first switches were really crude efforts: made of wood and with no positive ON or OFF position.
-Indeed, it was usual practice to make an inefficient contact to produce an arc to 'dim' the lights!
-Needless to say, this misuse of the early switches, in conjunction with their wooden construction, led to many fires.
+It was Thomas Edison who, in addition to pioneering the incandescent lamp, we much thought to the provision of branch switches in circuit wiring.
+The term branch' meant a tee-off from a main cable to feed small current-using items.
+The carliest switches were of the 'turn' type, in which the contacts were wiped together in a motory motion to make the circuit.
+The first switches were really crude efforts: made of mod and with no positive ON or OFF position.
+Indeed, it was usual practice to make inefficient contact to produce an arc to 'dim' the lights!
+Needless to say, this misuse the early switches, in conjunction with their wooden construction, led to many fires.
 But new materials were brought forward for switch construction such as slate, marble, and, later, porcelain.
 Movements were also made more positive with definite ON or OFF positions.

 The 'turn' switch eventually gave way to the 'tumbler' switch eventually gave way to the 'tumbler' switch in popularity.
 It came into regular use about 1890.
-Where the name 'tumbler' originated is not clear; there are many sources, including the similarity of the switch action to the antics of Tumbler Pigeons.
+Where the name 'tumbler' originated is not clear; there are many sources, including the smilarity of the switch action to the antics of Tumbler Pigeons.
 Many accessory names which are household words to the electricians of today appeared at the turn of the century: Verity's McGeoch, Tucker and Crabtree.
-Further developments to produce the semi-recessed, the flush, the ac only, and the 'silent' switch proceeded apace.
+Further developments to produce the smi-recessed, the flush, the ac only, and the 'silent' switch proceeded apace.
 The switches of today are indeed of long and worthy pedigrees.

 It was one thing to produce a lamp operated from electricity.
 It was quite another thing to device a way in which the lamp could be held securely while current was flowing in its circuit.
 The first lamps were fitted with the wire tails for joining to terminal screws.
 It was Thomas Edison who introduced, in 1880, the screw-cap which still bears his name.
 It is said he got the idea from the stoppers fitted to kerosene cans of the time.
 Like much another really good idea, it superseded all its competitive lamp holders and its use extended through America and Europe.
 In Britain, however, it was not popular.
-The bayonet-cap type of lamp holder was introduced by the

-Edison & Swan Co. about 1886.
+The bayonet-cap type of lamp holder was introduced by the Edison & Swan Co. about 1886.
 The early type was soon improved to the lamp holders we know today